LiLabAtVT/I2GDS2025/Group3/README.md

   echo "[$(date)] Done ${ID} -> ${SORTED}" done
 ```
 `merge` is the command in BamTools.
 The two `-in` statements indicated the files to be combined into the merged file in `-out`.
+Subsequently, `samtools` is used to sort the the BAM files according to genomic coordinates and outputs a new sorted file.

 ### 06 Deduplication (Picard)